flowsnow/next-js-kloudvibe-front-end/content/pages/pricing.md

     type: section_content
     image: /images/Moby-run.png
   - section_id: lorem-ipsum
+    title: What is Kubernetes vs Docker?
+    content: "\n\nA fundamental difference between Kubernetes and Docker is that\_Kubernetes is meant to run across a cluster while Docker runs on a single node.
+Kubernetes is more extensive than Docker Swarm and is meant to coordinate clusters of nodes at scale in production in an efficient manner.\n"
+    image_alt: lorem-ipsum
+    actions: []
+    type: section_hero
+  - section_id: lorem-ipsum
     title: 06 NOVEMBER 2021
     content: "\n\n> *Class starts on:*\n>\n> **kubernetes**\n\n*   Learn everything\_*Kubernetes*\_offers for each particular pattern, with tested conclusions.\n\n*   Get detailed, reusable\_*Kubernetes*\_patterns for container deployment and orchestration.\n"
     image_alt: lorem-ipsum